This post may contain affiliate links. Please see our disclosure policy.

 How long does banana pudding last?

 This easy banana pudding recipe is good for 1-3 days in the refrigerator.
-I like it best hours and hours later.
-One day, I made it at 2pm, then enjoyed it around 10:30pm and it was incredible.
+I like it best hours later.
+One day, I made it at 2pm, then enjoyed it around 10:30pm.
+I used half-ripe bananas.
+The flavor of the bananas melded deliciously into the pudding.
+Half of the vanilla wafers became soft like cake, while the other half were still a bit crispy.
+It was amazing.

 Can you freeze banana pudding?

 To freeze banana pudding, make as normal but in an airtight, freezer-friendly container, or in individual freezer-friendly cups for easier serving.
+Cover tightly in plastic wrap to avoid drying out the topmost layer, then with the container’s lid.
+Before serving, thaw overnight in the refrigerator—the bananas will be a bit mushier and browned.

 Tips for Simple Banana Pudding